-Section and Topic Item # Checklist item Checklist item Location where item is reported assessment \$ RESULTS Study selection 16a Describe the results of the search and selection process, from the number of records identified in the search to the Humber of studies included in the review, ideally using a flow diagram.
-Page 4, Figure 1 16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
+Section and Topic ltem # Checklist item Location where item is reported assessment Certainty assessment RESULTS • Study selection 16a Describe the results of the search and selection process, from the number of records identified in the search to the number of studies included in the review, ideally using a flow diagram.
+Page 2-3 16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
 NA Study characteristics 17 Cite each included study and present its characteristics.
-Pages 14-15, Supplementary File 3 Risk of bias in studies 18 Present assessments of risk of bias for each included study.
-Page 4 Results of individual studies 19 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
+Pages 2-6, Supplementary File 4 Risk of bias in studies 18 Present assessments of risk of bias for each included study.
+Page 3, Supplementary File 3 Results of individual studies 19 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
 NA Results of 20a For each synthesis, briefly summarise the characteristics and risk of bias among contributing studies.
 NA syntheses 20b Present results of all statistical syntheses conducted.
 If meta-analysis was done, present for each the summary estimate and its precision (e.g. confidence/credible interval) and measures of statistical heterogeneity.
 If comparing groups, describe the direction of the effect.
-Pages 4-5 20c Present results of all investigations of possible causes of heterogeneity among study results.
+Pages 3, 5-6 20c Present results of all investigations of possible causes of heterogeneity among study results.
 NA 20d Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
-NA Reporting biases 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
+Reporting biases 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
 NA Certainty of evidence 22 Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
-NA DISCUSSION 9 Discussion 23a Provide a general interpretation of the results in the context of other evidence.
-Pages 6-7 23b Discuss any limitations of the evidence included in the review.
+NA DISCUSSION - Discussion 23a Provide a general interpretation of the results in the context of other evidence.
+Pages 6-8 23b Discuss any limitations of the evidence included in the review.
 NA 23c Discuss any limitations of the review processes used.
-Page 7 23d Discuss implications of the results for practice, policy, and future research.
-Pages 6-7, Supplementary File 4 OTHER INFORMA TION est Registration and protocol 24a Provide registration information for the review, including register name and registration number, or state that the review was not registered.
-Page 3 protocor 24b Indicate where the review protocol can be accessed, or state that a protocol was not prepared.
-Page 3 24c Describe and explain any amendments to information provided at registration or in the protocol.
-NA Support 25 Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the eview.
-Page 8 Competing interests 26 Declare any competing interests of review authors.
-Page 8 Availability of data, code and 27 Report which of the following are publicly available and where they can be found: template data collection forms; data extracted from included studies; data used for all analyses; analytic code; any other materials used in the review NA
+Page 8-9 23d Discuss implications of the results for practice, policy, and future research.
+Pages 7-8, Supplementary File 5 OTHER INFORMA TION Registration and 24a Provide registration information for the review, including register name and registration number, or state that the review was not registered.
+Page 1-2 protocol 24b Indicate where the review protocol can be accessed, or state that a protocol was not prepared.
+Page 2 24c c Describe and explain any amendments to information provided at registration or in the protocol.
+Support 25 Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the review.
+Page 9